rrhnm/Only-100k-Helloworld/README.md

 # Only-100k-Helloworld
-Why you read this description?
+Why did you read this description?
+This repository only contains 100.000 Helloworld in Python without doing looping.